hjwp/Test-Driven-Django-Tutorial/tutorial01.rst

             body = self.browser.find_element_by_tag_name('body')
             self.assertIn('Django administration', body.text)

+            # TODO: use the admin site to create a Poll
+            self.fail('finish this test')

 Functional tests are grouped into classes, and each test is a method inside the class.
 The special rule is that test methods must begin witha ``test_``.